-A herniated disk refers to a problem with one of the rubbery cushions (disks) between the individual bones (vertebrae) that stack up to make your spine.
+A herniated disk refers to a problem with one of the rubbery cushions (disks) that sit between the bones (vertebrae) that stack to make your spine.

-A spinal disk is a little like a jelly donut, with a softer center encased within a tougher exterior.
-Sometimes called a slipped disk or a ruptured disk, a herniated disk occurs when some of the softer "jelly" pushes out through a tear in the tougher exterior.
+A spinal disk has a soft, jellylike center (nucleus) encased in a tougher, rubbery exterior (annulus).
+Sometimes called a slipped disk or a ruptured disk, a herniated disk occurs when some of the nucleus pushes out through a tear in the annulus.

 - Numbness or tingling.
-People who have a herniated disk often experience numbness or tingling in the body part served by the affected nerves.
+People who have a herniated disk often have radiating numbness or tingling in the body part served by the affected nerves.

 - Weakness.
 Muscles served by the affected nerves tend to weaken.
-This may cause you to stumble, or impair your ability to lift or hold items.
+This can cause you to stumble, or affect your ability to lift or hold items.

 When to see a doctor

 Disk herniation is most often the result of a gradual, aging-related wear and tear called disk degeneration.
-As you age, your spinal disks lose some of their water content.
-That makes them less flexible and more prone to tearing or rupturing with even a minor strain or twist.
+As people age, the disks become less flexible and more prone to tearing or rupturing with even a minor strain or twist.

-Most people can't pinpoint the exact cause of their herniated disk.
-Sometimes, using your back muscles instead of your leg and thigh muscles to lift large, heavy objects can lead to a herniated disk, as can twisting and turning while lifting.
-Rarely, a traumatic event such as a fall or a blow to the back can cause a herniated disk.
+Most people can't pinpoint the cause of their herniated disk.
+Sometimes, using the back muscles instead of the leg and thigh muscles to lift heavy objects can lead to a herniated disk, as can twisting and turning while lifting.
+Rarely, a traumatic event such as a fall or a blow to the back is the cause.

-Factors that increase your risk of a herniated disk may include:
+Factors that can increase the risk of a herniated disk include:

 - Weight.
-Excess body weight causes extra stress on the disks in your lower back.
+Excess body weight causes extra stress on the disks in the lower back.

 - Occupation.
 People with physically demanding jobs have a greater risk of back problems.
-Repetitive lifting, pulling, pushing, bending sideways and twisting also may increase your risk of a herniated disk.
+Repetitive lifting, pulling, pushing, bending sideways and twisting also can increase the risk of a herniated disk.

 - Genetics.
 Some people inherit a predisposition to developing a herniated disk.